Ahmad-Wali-Sh/Summaries/Databases/PostgreSQL/PostreSQL.md

 postgres=# create user myuser with encrypted password 'mypass';
 postgres=# grant all privileges on database mydb to myuser;

+GRANT ALL ON DATABASE pharmacy_v1 TO admin WITH GRANT OPTION;

 psql -U postgres -p 5432 -h localhost database-name
 // linux = sudo -u postgres psql